-Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 55% of Ireland's assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
-While 32 more rivers could open for C&R-only angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting \geq 50% of CL, it is clear the overall proportion of Irish rivers with good population status is low.
+Despite the considerable reductions in commercial catches, following the closure of the mixed-stock fishery at sea in 2007, only 59% of Ireland's assessed salmon rivers are currently estimated to be exceeding biologically-based CLs.
+While 20 more rivers under CL have been advised to open for C&R-only angling, as assessments indicate relatively high juvenile abundances or the stocks are meeting ≥65% of CL, it is clear the overall proportion of Irish rivers with a good population status is low.

-Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2022.
+Figure 1 Summary of status of stocks and scientific catch advice provided between 2007 and 2023.

 Of the 144 rivers being assessed, there are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats Directive.
 Of these, only 22 are above their CL (Appendix II Table 10).
-In addition, there are stocks in four major rivers used for hydro-power which have been assessed as being below their CLs above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne (Table 6) and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
-It is also recognised however, that the release of hatchery-reared salmon has resulted in fishery opportunities within these rivers for these stocks.
-Restoration programmes should therefore be given precedence until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.
+In addition, there are stocks in four major rivers used for hydro-power which have been assessed as being below their CLs above the impoundments i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne (Table 6) and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers until such time as significant improvements to the generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.

-3.1 Assessment methodology for 2022 catch advice
+3.1 Assessment methodology for 2023 catch advice

-There was no change in principle to the methodology used to provide catch advice in 2021 for the 2022 season.
+There was no change in principle to the methodology used to provide catch advice in 2022 for the 2023 season.
 A summary of the approach is shown below in Figure 2.
-Inriver or estuarine measures of abundance are used (i.e. fish counter data and rod/net catch data) to provide a primary measure of spawning stocks and attainment of CLs.
-For the 2012 analyses for 2013 advice, river-specific CLs were updated and these updated CLs will apply in future years.
-Updates are detailed in the relevant sections below.
+In-river or estuarine measures of abundance are used (i.e. fish counter data and rod/net catch data) to provide a primary measure of spawning stocks and attainment of CLs.
+For the 2012 analyses for 2013 advice, river-specific CLs were updated and these updated CLs have been applied to date.
+Any other updates are detailed in the relevant sections below.

-With the operation of fisheries restricted to estuaries and rivers since 2007, the assessment is now focused primarily on estimating individual river returns from catch data, counter data (if available) and ranges of rod catch exploitation rates derived from observed values in Irish rivers in recent years.
+With the operation of fisheries restricted to estuaries and rivers since 2007, the assessment is now focused primarily on estimating individual river returns from catch data, counter data (if available), and ranges of rod catch exploitation rates derived from observed values in Irish rivers.

-A more comprehensive description of the data used and the assessment in 2021 for the 2022 fishery is provided in the relevant sections below.
+A more comprehensive description of the data used and of the assessment in 2022 for the 2023 fishery is provided in the relevant sections below.
 Every effort is made to obtain relevant data and monitor the performance of stocks (attainment of CL) at the river level and consequently to assess the status of individual riverine stocks.
 Several sources of information are used in this process.